promptfoo/promptfoo/site/docs/usage/command-line.md

 ```

 :::danger
 Adversarial testing produces offensive, toxic, and harmful test inputs, and may cause your system to produce harmful outputs.
 :::

-While in beta, this implementation requires `OPENAI_API_KEY` and `REPLICATE_API_KEY` to be set.
+While in beta, this implementation requires `OPENAI_API_KEY` to be set.